drufball/yosai/_drafts/intrigue.md

 Weird.
 Why didn't he want them to see the contract?
 They already knew the contents.
 Unless there was something on the final contract that he didn't want them to see.
 Moto pushed his bag beneath his chair as he stood, leaving the room without it.

 As they neared the exit, Moto slowed.
 "Ah!
 I forgot my bag.
-One second let me go grab it."
+One second, let me go grab it."
 He turned and ran back up the stairs before anyone could suggest otherwise.

 Moto returned to the room and scooped up his bag.
 He looked around, then brought his ear to the door that Soundstealer entered before.
 Silent.
 He eased open the door and slipped inside.
 He moved fast, knowing he didn't have much time before Soundstealer would get suspicious.

-On the desk was a stack of thick papers, in case contracts needed to be updated or amended.
+On the desk was a stack of thick papers in case contracts needed to be updated or amended.
 Writing utensils sat beside the papers.
 Moto grabbed a stick of charcoal and rubbed it lightly across the top sheet.
 Faint white lines appeared where the page above had been written on.
 Moto read the first line he had rubbed.

 __boy to be retrieved and returned to Jidoka unharmed.
 Soundstealer to__